-The image resolution is pending on the camera sensor and its amount of pixels.
-It is described in horizontal and vertical pixels, e.g., 8820 pixels x 5668 pixels, which results in 50 Megapixels.
+The image resolution depends on the size of the camera sensor and the pixel size.
+The dimensions of the sensor are described in number of rows and number of columns (of pixels), e.g., 8820 pixels x 5668 pixels, which results in 50 Megapixels.

-The physical size of one pixel determines the width and height of the sensor.
+The physical size of the sensor depends on the width and height of a pixel and the number of pixels along the sensor’s dimensions.
 For the 50 Megapixels sensor with a pixel size of 4 µm (micrometer), the sensor has a width of 8820 pixels x 4 µm/pixel = 35,280 mm and a height of 5668 pixels x 4 µm/pixel = 22,672 mm.

 The focal length f, the flight height h, the pixel size ps and the amount of pixels pix determine the size of the area captured on the ground, so-called footprint, or swath s.

 For a flight height of 1750 m, a focal length of 70 mm and the given sensor, the swath width is calculated by

 sw = pix-hor * h * ps / f = (8820 pix * 1750 m * 4 µm/pix) / 70 mm = 882 m

 sh = pix-ver * h * ps / f = (5668 pix * 1750 m * 4 µm/pix) / 70 mm =566,8 m

 The flight height h, the pixel size ps and the focal length f also determine the area on the ground which is represented by one pixel.
 The distance between two consecutive pixels is called Ground Sampling Distance (GSD) and is calculated by